Salt Lake City Intermodal Hub: Intercity bus

 Greyhound Lines provide bus service to points all across the United States.
 Some of its routes are operated in partnership with Amtrak's Thruway Motorcoach.
+The Greyhound station has been closed.

 Other transportation companies that serve the hub include Mountain States Express.

 Greenbike

 Greenbike is a bicycle sharing system (differentiated from bicycle rental) within Downtown Salt Lake City operated by SLC Bike Share (affiliated with B-cycle).
 The Greenbike program is intended for short bicycle trips and allows members to pick up any of the available bicycles at any of the many docking stations and then drop it off at any docking station (does not have to be the same docking station where the bicycle was picked up).
 Greenbike offers 7-day and annual memberships, but 24-hour passes are also available for non-members.
 Greenbike members are allowed unlimited short trips, with a trip being defined as the time between when the bicycle is removed from a docking station and when it is returned to a docking station.
 However bicycles may be kept longer than 30 minutes between dockings for additional charges.
 In addition, members can start a "new trip" immediately after returning the bicycle to any docking station.
 The bicycles provided by Greenbike are equipped with GPS tracking system that records and provides the member with the miles ridden (and calories burned).
 Greenbike is seasonal and, depending on weather conditions, shuts down operations in November–December and starts up again in March–April.
-Other Greenbike docking stations are located near the City Center TRAX, Gallivan Plaza, and Library stations.
+Other Greenbike docking stations are located near the City Center, Gallivan Plaza, and Library stations.